Report: Athens woman dropped off marijuana for prisoner

 Terrance Cunningham was arrested Monday night on charges he sold methamphetamine to a person in April of 2018.

-He remained in the Floyd County Jail Tuesday without bond.
+He remained in the Floyd County Jail on Tuesday without bond.